lgalke/INFORMATIK2019-concept-representation-learning/README.md

 ## Reproduction

 Run `make experiment` to reproduce the experiments from the paper.
+This will download a sample of 100k research items to construct the graph.

 ## Contributing